nzaker/ATOMAP/doc/tutorial.rst

 -----------------

 Atomap generates many image files for data visualization, so it is recommended to do all the work in a separate folder.
+The `>>>` used in the documentation means the comment should be typed inside some kind of Python prompt, so do not include these when actually running the code.
+So for the first command below, only `mkdir atomap_testing` should be typed or copied into the IPython terminal.
 In the IPython terminal:

 .. code-block:: python